-IFYC is offering Campus Innovation Grants in the amount of $4,000.
+IFYC is offering Campus Innovation Grants in the amount of $2000 and $4000.

-- Preference is given to projects that are focused and achievable within one academic year
+- In the selection process, IFYC will give preference to campuses that propose projects that are focused and achievable within one academic year.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-If you have questions about the inventory link, or about the Campus Innovation Grants and application process, please contact Malina Keaton at firstname.lastname@example.org
+- If you have questions about the Campus Interfaith Inventory, please contact Rob LeLaurin at firstname.lastname@example.org.